 In March 2012, Army Colonel Gregory D. Gadson, who plays Retired Army Lieutenant Colonel Mick Canales, became Garrison Commander of Fort Belvoir, just south of Washington, D.C.
 Colonel Gadson is the first bilateral amputee to serve as a Garrison Commander to any post in the United States Army.

 While filming the soccer game, an American and a Japanese warship each pulled into a dock near the field.
 The crews were promptly drafted as extras.
 They are standing on the prows of their respective ships, cheering and clapping.

 The destroyers in the movie are Arleigh Burke class destroyers.
-The USS Hopper (DDG-70) is an Arleigh Burke class destroyer named after Rear Admiral "Amazing Grace" Hopper, who also gives her surname to the film's main character and his brother.
-Its home port is Pearl Harbor, Hawaii.
+The U.S.S.
+Hopper (DDG-70) is an Arleigh Burke class destroyer based in Pearl Harbor, Hawaii, and named after Rear Admiral "Amazing" Grace Hopper, who also gives her surname to some of the main characters.

 The movie is based on the Milton Bradley game "Battleship", which has been manufactured since 1931.
 Some of the artillery in the film is shaped like the pegs used in the game.
 The original paper and pencil version of the game predates World War I.

 The footage of Barack Obama saying "we are bringing all available resources to bear" was taken from a press conference on March 17, 2011, about operations in the aftermath of the Tohoku, Japan earthquake and tsunami.

 Hopper's calling upon the retired veterans to help crew the Missouri is inspired by actual historical events.
 When the Iowa class battleships were reactivated in the 1980's, the Navy had to recall veterans who had served on the ships during World War II and Korea, so they could teach the new crews how to operate the guns, fire control systems and other 1940's era technology.